rohit-vaswani/coding-interview-preparation/readme.md

 2. Consider maintaining min/max/visited array
 3. Consider how you need to iterate (while(true) with base condition for i & j)
 4. Finding Min/Max helps to easily solve the problem.
+5. Always keep the example in front of you.
+Take output first approach.
+6. Always do the dry run of the solution

 # Smart Benchmark problem: